honadmin/forge_platform_interview/README.md

 }
 ```

-#### App:
+#### App
-Make an api request to the server to get all todos objects and provide a textbox to filter the todo list by title.
+Make an api request to the server to get all todos objects and provide a textbox to filter todos by title.
+You can use a table to show all filtered todos.

-You can choose any libraries to make the request.
+- Choose any libraries to make the request

-You can use a table to show all filtered todos

-You don't need to worry about styling
+- Don't need to worry about styling

-**Remarks: It is not require to implement create, update delete function in the UI. # New Document**
+- It is not required to implement create, update delete function in the App